-94% decrease in construction income

-Due to lower volume construction activities during the year.
+94% decrease in construction income Due to lower volume construction activities during the year.

-Due to efficiency in cost management of the Group.
+6% increase in cost and expenses Due to efficiency in cost management of the Group.

-Due to some varying rates of commission fees paid to marketing arms.
+13% decrease in commissions Due to some varying rates of commission fees paid to marketing arms.

-15% increase is salaries, wages and other benefits

-Due to increase in labor force of the Group.
+15% increase is salaries, wages and other benefits Due to increase in labor force of the Group.

-Due to the increase in short term and long term debt during the year.
+68% increase in interest expense Due to the increase in short term and long term debt during the year.